Ankr-network/ankr-docs/docs/learn/tutorials/introduction-submit-a-tut.md

 [![Submit Tutorial Idea](https://i.imgur.com/2WgRzPe.png)](https://github.com/Ankr-network/ankr-docs/issues/new?assignees=&labels=&template=propose-new-content.md&title=)

-**Instructions**
+**How to submit**
 1. Click "Submit Your Tutorial" to complete the form and request a review.
 2. The Community Tutorials team can then check out your idea.
-3. If your tutorial fulfills our criteria we will assist you with the next steps.
+3. If your tutorial fulfills our criteria, we will assist you with the next steps.